 In addition to the approval criteria found in the zoning ordinance, there might be state and federal laws that apply to this type or area of land.
 A land use attorney can help you identify all applicable laws and regulations that must be complied with by the applicant.

 In addition to becoming familiar with both the procedural and substantive requirements that apply to the zone change request, you will also want to put together a strong showing in opposition to the proposal.
 To do this, some people host neighborhood meetings to see how others in the area feel about the proposal.
 Putting together a vocal group in opposition can influence decision makers.

 All those opposing the zone change should plan to speak out against it at the scheduled public hearing.
 In fact, to preserve your right to appeal, you will likely need to participate in the hearing.
 In some cases, you might be able to "make an appearance" by submitting written testimony, but you should confirm whether you can do that with a local land use attorney.

 It might also be possible for the developer to seek a "variance" to the zoning ordinance that allows the use (i.e. the apartment complex) despite the uses permitted under current zoning.
 Variances can be difficult to obtain, so perhaps the developer believes the zone change is the best way to proceed.
 However, if you are more concerned about the zone change than a single apartment complex, it could be possible to negotiate a solution that allows the apartment complex through a variance, but avoids a complete rezone of the neighborhood.

 Zone changes can be complicated applications.
-Opposing the application can also be complicated, so it is important to be familiar with the procedural and substantive requirements.
+Opposing the application can also be complicated, so it is important to become familiar with the procedural and substantive requirements.
 A land use attorney familiar with the standards that the city or county will apply is a valuable resource in these cases.